4 Geomorphology

 4.2.1.3 Stream channels

 Natural stream channel patterns are relevant to understanding landscape development, but are best observed remotely.
 They do not need to be recorded in the field.
-If desired, assess the landscape drainage pattern using available data sources and define it using the stream channel attributes given in Soil and Terrain (2023), p.
-26-29.
+If desired, assess the landscape drainage pattern using available data sources and define it using the stream channel attributes given in (2024, p.
+38–41).

 4.2.1.4 Landscape description

 Few controlled vocabularies for landscapes exist.
-The schema given below is provisional and based on terms seen in common use in New Zealand environmental datasets.
+The schema given in Table 4.2 below is provisional and based on terms seen in common use in New Zealand environmental datasets.

 Table 4.2: Common Landscape terms